 Because you’re a writer and I’m a writer and there are going to be writers here.
 And because it’s all about writing well.
 No sales pitches, no gimmicks, no pretending everyone’s a writer.

 We’ll be learning here and sharing what we know.
-And we’ll have fun!
-Dammit!

 You won’t have to worry about missing anything.
-Every new edition of the newsletter goes directly to your inbox.
+Each new edition of the newsletter goes directly to your inbox.
 But don’t worry, I won’t inundate your mailbox with every fleeting thought.
 I save those for my journal.
 You keep a journal, right?
 No?
 We’ll talk about that, too.